'65-6 Canadian Differences

 Stan East

-Parking light / turn signal housing from #1602 The stamps are hard to see so they are enclosed in red boxes.
+The stamps are hard to see so they are enclosed in red boxes.

 Polarity warning decal

-Unique to Canada--no U.S. equivalent
+Unique to Canada—no U.S. equivalent

 Stan East